trick77/tunlr-style-dns-unblocking/README.md

 tunlr-style-dns-unblocking
 ==========================

 Since Tunlr.net closed down unexpectedly, I decided to publish my ideas and findings on the subject of DNS unblocking.
-I used Tunlr for some time when I decided to develop my own, private DNS unblocking solution last year.
+I used Tunlr for some time when I decided to develop my own, private DNS unblocking solution.

 See here for more information: